sklinkusch/scripts/README.md

 * **calc_pi-params**: calculates the parameters for an optimal &pi; pulse
 * **cispektrum**: calculates a UV/Vis spectrum from a bcs file and writes the coordinates into the terminal
 * **cisspektrum**: reads energies and oscillator strengths from a eaf file, calculates a UV/Vis spectrum, and writes it to a spec file
+* **dipole-weight**: reads dipole moments from a binary ecp file, populations from pop file, calculates a total weighted dipole moment, and prints it to the terminal
+* **energyscheme**: reads a file containing the energies in rows and writes a file with the energies in columns to build a graphical energy scheme
+* **genmatc**: generates a binary file containing the ionization rates, dipole moments, relaxation and dephasing rates

 ## VOOCIS